 So what can one take home from all of this?
 Well, there are plenty of crèche souvenirs from all over the country, ranging from the delightful creations found in a Neapolitan alley to a Venetian ensemble in Murano glass.
 As I’ve spent a good deal of time in Calabria of late, I’ve put a few of the small ceramic sets from Seminara in my suitcase.
 The town in the Province of Reggio Calabria is well known for its artisans that produce a characteristically colorful pottery.

 I would like to have carried back a little bauble for myself, such as the silver edged amethyst with miniature figures in coral that I spotted one year in the window of Gerardo Sacco’s boutique on Reggio’s main shopping street.
 The Calabrian jeweler who has created pieces for the likes of Liz Taylor and Monica Bellucci may just be too rich for my blood, but one can dream.
 And there’s something for everybody, “Away in the Manger” … in Italy.

 More on Christmas in Calabria in Calabria: The Other Italy, my non-fiction book about daily life, history, culture, art, food and society in this fascinating southern Italian region.

-More on Christmas in Italy in my posts Christmas Eve at St. Peter’s, Images of Christmas in Calabria and about Calabrian ceramics in my post The Ceramics of Seminara – In the Studio of Enzo Ferraro.
+More on Christmas in Italy in my posts Christmas Eve at St. Peter’s, Images of Christmas in Calabria, Calabrian Figs: A Christmas Treat from the Ancients, and about Calabrian ceramics in my post The Ceramics of Seminara – In the Studio of Enzo Ferraro.

 Photo credits: Detail of Nativity Scene in Sorrento courtesy of Gustavo Oliveira, Pastorelli 2011, San Gregorio Armeno (Napoli) courtesy of Umberto Rotundo, Star of Bethlehem (Stella cometa) courtesy of Susanna A.